-This photograph is at the Singapore Turf Club showing the tote house and the sixteen J5 Ticket Issuing Machines (TIMs) at each window, installed in Singapore in 1926.
-The main part of the TIMs are hidden inside the bench with only the top cover protruding above the bench.
-Each partition has a paper-roll holder and feeder holding a paper roll which feeds paper to the Ticket Issuing Machine.
-It is interesting to note that there appear to be foot rests at each selling window presumably for operators sitting on stools.
-I find this astounding to see what today is an Occupational Health and Safety issue, dealt with in 1926.
-This seems to be an example of very progressive thinking!
-I started in the totalisator industry in 1977 and it would take another decade at least before this subject would even start to be mentioned, with what now would be considered a variety, some major, OH&S violations taking place prior, when this was just normal practice and OH&S did not appear to exist, as it had not become widely adopted.
-After that it would take decades more to overcome the inherent resistance that most employees seemed to have to these issues, with no shortage of vocal critics.
+I started in the totalisator industry in 1977 and it would take another decade at least before this subject would even start to be mentioned.
+Prior to this, there were what now would be considered a variety, some of which would be regarded as major, OH&S violations taking place.
+In those earlier times this was just normal practice and OH&S did not appear to exist as it had not yet become widely adopted.
+After the first glimmering of OH&S becoming established, it would take decades more to overcome the inherent resistance that most employees seemed to have to these issues, with no shortage of vocal critics.
 The introduction of OH&S principles, which I had a part in, had the propensity to lead to arguments.

 Click on the image to go back to the Photo Gallery

 There is no photographer's stamp on this photograph.